Managing concerns about research

 11. Where can I learn more about what's expected of me?

-• Review the University’s policy and new procedure for investigating concerns about the conduct of research by staff.
+• Review the University’s policy and procedure for investigating concerns about the conduct of research.

 • Complete research integrity training in Discover.

-• If you have concerns, try to resolve them locally first.
+• If you have concerns, try to resolve them locally first if possible.

-• Escalate concerns if they haven’t been or can't be resolved within your team, school or faculty.
+• Escalate concerns if they haven’t been or can't be resolved within your team, School or College.

 12. Is bullying considered a breach of research conduct?

-Research breaches typically involve activities or behaviours that go against the responsible and ethical conduct of research and the Code.
+Research breaches typically involve activities or behaviours that are inconsistent with the responsible and ethical conduct of research and the Code.

 If you see or experience bullying, harassment or discrimination, report it as soon as possible to your supervisor or Head of School.